 Don’t forget your sea legs and anti-nausea tablets if you plan to leave the resort – the only way to get anywhere is by boat.
 If hanging off craggy cliffs is your thing, make space for your climbing shoes.

 Smoking is allowed in designated outdoor areas and in the four restaurants.
 All pavilions are non-smoking.
-Room rates for New Year's Eve include a Gala Dinner (for two), extra guests can attend for THB 14,900.
-Extra beds cost THB 5767.30 on New Year's.
+Room rates for New Year's Eve include a Gala Dinner (for two).

-Welcome: baby cots are free, and extra beds for older children are available for THB2,450 a child a night.
+Welcome: baby cots are free, and extra beds for older children are available for THB2,450 a child a night (THB5767.30 on New Year's).
 Babysitting can be arranged with hotel staff for THB350 a child an hour, with two days' notice.

 Rayavadee uses local food where possible, including seasonal fruits and herbs grown on site.
 Recycling is encouraged and pavilions and villas were designed to blend into the tropical landscape, preserving existing plants and coconut trees.